SpaceXpanse/rod-core-wallet/doc/spacexpanse/specs.md

 **P2SH Header**: 75
 **Port**: 11998
 **RPC Port**: 11999
-**Algorithm**: neoscrypt-xaya/SHA256d, for merged mining - ChainID: 1899
+**Algorithm**: neoscrypt-xaya and SHA256d, for merged mining - ChainID: 1899
-**Block Reward**: 8 ROD¹, halving every 1054080 blocks /every year/ till the end of the fourth year when 5% inflation can be implemented to double the coin supply every ~15 years /TBC/.
+**Block Reward**:800 ROD¹, halving every 1,054,080 blocks /~1 year/ for 5 years and then imposed ~3% inflation on the supply of that exact moment until 59 years are passed and the supply reaches ~2.5 fold increment.
-**Reward distribution**: 75%/25% - 3 neoscrypt-xaya blocks, 1 SHA256d block every 4 blocks till the begining of the third year when masternodes can be introduced /TBC/.
+**Reward distribution**: 75%/25% - 3 neoscrypt-xaya blocks and 1 SHA256d block every 4 blocks till the beginning of the third year when masternodes with delegated proof of stake /DPoS/ will be introduced /TBC/.
 **Block Time**: 30 seconds
 **Spend**: 6 confirmations
 **Block**: 120 confirmations
-**Current Supply**: ~199,999,998
+**Current Supply**: ~640,000,000 ROD
 **Max.
-Supply**: 999,999,999²
+Supply**: 4,615,066,365² ROD
 **ICO/IEO**: None
 **Premine**: 199,999,998 coins in the developer's multisig 3/4 address and 2/3 of them will be transfered to time-locked addresses to be unlocked in the next four years³.
 The other will be used to support the first year of development.